locationtech/geomesa/docs/user/kafka/install.rst

 .. code-block:: bash

     $ tar -xzvf \
-      geomesa-kafka-$KAFKAVERSION-gs-plugin/dist/gs-plugins/geomesa-kafka-$KAFKAVERSION-gs-plugin_2.11-$VERSION-install.tar.gz \
+      geomesa-kafka-gs-plugin/dist/gs-plugins/geomesa-kafka-gs-plugin_2.11-$VERSION-install.tar.gz \
       -C /path/to/geoserver/webapps/geoserver/WEB-INF/lib/

 This will install the JARs for the Kafka GeoServer plugin and most of its dependencies.
-However, you will also need additional JARs for Kafka and Zookeeper that will be specific to your installation that you will also need to copy to GeoServer's ``WEB-INF/lib`` directory.
-For example,you should use the JARs that match the version of Kafka you are running.
+However, you will also need additional JARs for Kafka and Zookeeper that will be specific to your installation.

 .. warning::